R-N/Voxelmetric/README.md

 ##### Pathfinding
 3d voxel aligned pathfinding for units makes it possible for AI to move around the terrain.

-## Development note
+## Development Note
-Voxel(metric) is in development and still has a log way to go.
-This means things are liable to change fast without notice or be broken and documentation will struggle to keep up.
+This project is in heavy development and will be far from stable for quite a while.
+It's heavily recommended to wait until there's a offical release version available.

 ## How to run the project
 There are several ways to open the project.